olulesi/sei-project-1/README.md

 # SEI-Project-1: Paper Tetris

 ## Overview
-At General Assembly were given the tasks for our first Project to work individually and build a game from the given selection using separate HTML CSS and JavaScript files.
+At General Assembly we were given the task for our first Project to work individually and build a game from the given selection using separate HTML, CSS and JavaScript files.

 Canvas was forbidden in this project and DOM Manipulation was required to get more comfortable using Javascript.
 We were given a deadline of a week to build this working game and deploy it using a Github repository.

 I decided to base my game on Tetris.

 Tetris is a puzzle game where the player has to fit different shaped blocks which can be rotated (called Tetriminos) together so that they make a complete line across the playing board.
-Once a line is achieved it is removed from the game board and the player’s score is increased.
+Once a line is achieved, it is removed from the game board and the player’s score is increased.

 The aim of the game is to get as many points as possible before the game board is filled with Tetriminos.

 We were given the freedom to change the theme and alter the concept.
-I wanted to create a version of Tetris that hasn’t been made before so I decided to create a PaPer Tetris game.
+I wanted to create a version of Tetris that hasn’t been made before, so I decided to create a PaPer Tetris game.

 You can find a live version of the app here:  [Paper Tetris](https://olulesi.github.io/sei-project-1/)